joshwlivingston/advanced-r/README.md

 -   Attributes are name-value pairs that attach metadata to an R object.
 -   Individual attributes can be get and set with `attr()`
--   Attributes en masse are retrieved with `attributes()` and set with `structure()`
+-   Attributes are retrieved en masse with `attributes()` and set with `structure()`
 -   Most attributes, other than **dim** and **names** are lost by most operations
-    -   To preserve other attributes, create an S3 class, discussed in Chapter 13 <br><br>
+    -   To define and preserve attributes, create an S3 class, discussed in Chapter 13 <br><br>

 #### Names